 Posted here are syllabi for the courses I have taught/am teaching at Indiana University.
 Click on the title for each course to access a pdf of the syllabus.
 Please feel free to use the information.
 However, if you do, please let me know.
 Thanks.

 - The process of systematic inquiry is essential to the development and refinement of knowledge and is arguably the sine qui non of doctoral work at most institutions of higher learning.
 Moreover, for those who aspire to a career in higher education, the ability to understand, analyze, evaluate, apply, and engage in research is either central or at the very least critically important to their effectiveness as faculty.
 In this course, we will focus on the cultivation of knowledge, dispositions, and skills necessary to preparing for a career in music education that integrates teaching and research.
 A series of assignments will lead you to present, discuss and evaluate research, both in written and oral form.
 Additionally, this course will provide you with an opportunity to write (a) a publishable review of literature and (b) a defendable dissertation topic prospectus.
-A secondary goal of this seminar is to help prepare you for doctoral qualifying examinations through the use of sample exam questions.
+A secondary goal of this seminar is to help prepare you for doctoral qualifying examinations.

 - This course is a survey of topics relevant to the fundamental pedagogical challenges of instrumental music teaching.
 The course emphasizes pedagogical processes (teaching/learning issues) as well as philosophical and curricular issues in instrumental music education.
 Topics of note include: sound-to-symbol pedagogy; planning, implementing, and reflecting on large ensemble rehearsals; incorporating elements of comprehensive musicianship, improvisation, and composition into ensemble contexts; and teaching students to practice.
 The assignments of this course are designed so as to encourage students to reflect on their own teaching practices and focus their work on areas of interest that are directly related to their personal professional growth.